ferpoble2/Relief_Creator/readme.md

 The loggers generated logs to the standard output (console) but also store the logs in files in the `src/logs/` folder.
 In this folder each module logs to a specific file.

-In the file `src/utils.py` are defined the following variables that modify the behaviour of the loggers:
+In the file `src/utils.py` are defined the following variables that modify the behavior of the loggers:

 - LOG_TO_FILE: If logging or not to a file
 - LOG_TO_CONSOLE: If logging or not to the console